anphase/pmn.nz/fails.md

 **What:** A notes app with superpowers.

 **Points:**
-- I didn't like the landscape of notes apps as far as information organisation.
+- I didn't like how existing notes apps organised information.
-- I wanted to create an app that slowly gets to know me (Self-I-Me...), automatically arganises information based on hashtags or something.
+- I wanted an app that would slowly get to know me (Self-I-Me), automatically organising information from hashtags or similar cues.
-- I wanted to create an app that uses hash tags (or something) trigger events.
-Say for instance, I'm writing this post and I want to post it to my WordPress blog.
-What if all I needed to do to accomplish that is just type ```#wordpress(@'Anphase Blog')``` and boom!
-This very text goes to the [Anphase Blog](https://anphase.com).
+- I wanted hashtags to trigger actions.
+For example, what if adding `#wordpress(@'Anphase Blog')` to a note were enough to publish it to my WordPress blog?

-Come to think of it, [Reddit](https://reddit.com) bots kinda do something like that.
-Typing something like "RemindMe! in 24hrs" triggers a bot that will remind the commenter of the thread.
-We don't really see powerful actions in notes apps beyond calendar actions and tagging.
+[Reddit](https://reddit.com) bots do something similar: typing “RemindMe! in 24hrs” triggers a reminder.
+We still don't see many powerful actions in notes apps beyond calendar events and tagging.

-**Why did it fail:** I never made any progress on it beyond registering the domain SelfIMe.com only to let it expire when I realised it had nothing to do with the ideas I was building around it.
+**Why did it fail:** I never made progress beyond registering SelfIMe.com, then letting it expire when I realised the domain had little to do with the ideas behind it.

-**Future:** I think there are some interesting ideas I can salvage from this.
-Maybe I'll pick it up some day - there's always room for yet another notes app.
+**Future:** There are still ideas worth salvaging.
+Maybe I'll pick it up someday.
+There's always room for another notes app.

 Memory.bike
 ---
 **When:** 2017-2018

-**What:** A bicycle for the mind
+**What:** A bicycle for the mind.

 **Points:**
-- I wanted to organise my book reviews and things I was learning
+- I wanted to organise my book reviews and the things I was learning.
-- To accomplish this I wanted to create a syntax for writing/recording information in such a way that it could be digested intelligently.
-For instance, in writing my notes I could write notes with questions and answers such as:
+- I wanted a writing syntax that software could digest intelligently.
+A note could contain questions and answers such as:
 ```.env
 {*html}
 {q}